MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/move-devices-channel-intune.md

 6. From the **Create profile** page, on the **Basics** tab, provide a name for this profile and click **Next**.
 For example: **Profile – Microsoft 365 Apps on CC**.
 7. From the **Configuration settings** tab, click **+Add settings**.
 8. From the **Settings picker** flyout, select **Microsoft Office 2016 (Machine) > Updates**.
-9. On the lower-third of the flyout, mark the checkboxes for the settings listed below and apply the corresponding configuration.
+9. On the lower-third of the flyout, mark the checkboxes for the following settings and apply the corresponding configuration.

 |**Setting Name**  |**Configuration**  |